pranavMenon53/SpringLearning/ReadMe.md

 # Demo Spring applicaiton with database functionality.

-# Allows you to create users, delete users and update users.
+RESTful Api that allows you to create users, delete users and update users.

 YouTube - https://www.youtube.com/watch?v=9SGDpanrc8U&t=1s

 # End Points -

-## Import the Spring AmigosCode.postman_collection.json file in postman
+### _Import the Spring AmigosCode.postman_collection.json file in postman_

 1. To get students from the DB -